STAT545-UBC-hw-2018-19/hw05-cbnicolau/hw05-cbnicolau.md

     ##  $ pop      : int  8425333 9240934 10267083 11537966 13079460 14880372 12881816 13867957 16317921 22227415 ...
     ##  $ gdpPercap: num  779 821 853 836 740 ...

-Now we see that the variable `continent` has only 4 factors.
+Now we see that the variable `continent` has only 4 levels.

 1. Reorder levels based on knowledge from data.